Achieving Sales Mastery with AI

 Today, we constantly hear that “sales are harder than ever before”.
 The question is – is this just a perception or reality?

-To understand how much sales have changed and how managers can improve their teams’ sales performance, we spoke with globally recognized sales expert Jim Dickie, founder of Sales Mastery.
+To understand how much sales have changed and how managers can improve their teams’s sales performance, we spoke with globally recognized sales expert Jim Dickie, founder of Sales Mastery.

-The truth is that research shows that this is, in fact, a reality.
-Jim explains that there have been a number of changes especially since coming out of the great recession.
+Research shows that this is in fact a reality.
+Jim explains that there have been a number of changes, especially since coming out of the great recession.

-Jim tells us what is already being done with AI has either not worked or reached its full potential but at the same time there are still a great number of new capabilities out there that have never existed.
-Although AI has been out there for a long time, the attempts often, in a sense, were failures in the past.
-It is now, where things are actually starting to come together successfully.
+Jim tells us what is already being done with AI has either not worked or not reached its full potential, but at the same time there are still a great number of new capabilities out there that have never existed.
+Although AI has been out there for a long time, the attempts often failed in the past.
+It was not until recently that things began to come together successfully.

 Is AI being used effectively?

-A case study for AI in sales gathered data from 420 companies.
-It showed that one third had implemented AI, another third were evaluating its use and the last third had no sort of interest in using AI at all.
+A case study for AI in sales gathered data from 420 companies showed that one third had implemented AI, another third were evaluating its use and the last third had no sort of interest in using AI at all.